 Mobile instant messaging presents several security and compliance challenges, especially to organizations in regulated industries, such as government, financial services and healthcare.
 Concerns over data leakage, cyber surveillance and industrial espionage — heightened by employees’ preferences for consumer IM apps — have forced some CIOs to restrict or even prohibit this popular and productivity accelerating form of communication and collaboration.

 To get the enterprise IM machine up and humming again, enterprises will need a secure, easy-to-use enterprise messaging platform.
-That’s why earlier this week BlackBerry introduced BBM Protected, which builds upon BBM’s easy-of-use and privacy and adds an additional layer of enterprise-grade security.
+That’s why earlier this week BlackBerry introduced BBM Enterprise (formerly known as BBM Protected), which builds upon BBM’s easy-of-use and privacy and adds an additional layer of enterprise-grade security.